glynawe/awe/awe.md

 of System/360 floating-point math.
 The differences exist for the sake of compatibility with Linux and GCC and backwards-compatibility with undocumented features of previous compilers.

+Initialisation of variables to zero is not requires by Algol W, but it seems to have been a side effect of the OS/360 operating system's loader.
+Hence missing initialisation statements could go undetected.
+It makes more sense to emulate that behaviour than ask people to hunt down subtle bugs.

 ▸ This documentation describes Awe's dialect in the form of edits to the ALGOL W Language Description in order to borrow its unambiguous